faiazamin/faiazamin.github.io/_projects/acoustic-input-headless-wearables.md

 ## Approach

+**Note**: *Specific architectural parameters and circuit designs are omitted to comply with Samsung R&D intellectual property regulations.
+The following is a high-level overview of the methodology.*

 - *Hardware*: Used the watch/phone’s built-in **microphones** as sensors
 - *Data Collection*: Captured **low-intensity acoustic events**
 - *Preprocessing*: Extracted **MFCCs and spectrogram features** on-device